qftc/qftc.org/content/en/posts/school-committee-preliminary-election-guide.md

 * In person at Clerk’s Office, City Hall
 * By telephone: Call Elections Office and they will send an application (617) 376-1144

-The deadline to register to vote in the preliminary is 8 p.m. on Aug.
-25. The last day to apply for a mail-in ballot ahead of the preliminary is Sept.
-8 and the deadline to request an absentee ballot is noon on Sept.
-13.

-The cut off to register to vote ahead of the final election is 8 p.m. on Oct.
-13. The deadline to request to vote by mail in the final election is Oct.
-27 and the deadline to request an absentee ballot is noon on Nov.
-1.

 **Polling Places**

 * [**List of polling places by Ward**](https://www.quincyma.gov/govt/depts/city_clerk/election/polling_places.htm)